MiniGraph Playground – Executive Summary

 1. Data Entity Nodes

-Represent business entities and their attributes
+Represent business entities and their attributes — what the system knows.

 2. Data Dictionary & Provider Nodes

-Define external data sources and API contracts:
+Define external data sources and API contracts, including:

 - Attribute definitions